PrincipiaCodeArts/algo-lab/README.md

 It depends on the problem and there is not too much we can do in terms of the framework.
 Use section 3.2 Solution Quality (page 94) as reference.

+## Tuning Algorithm and Code
+There are two main strategies for tunning code/algorithm:
+1. Reduce instruction count
+2. Reduce instruction time: identify time-expensive instructions and reduce their counts or their time.

+After making the experimentation, if you decide to tune the algorithm/code, there are some strategies below:
+- Algorithm tuning:
+  - Branch-and-bound: interesting for exhaustive-search algorithms.
+The idea is to insert a test to compare the minimum (or maximum) cost found so far to a lower-bound (upper-bound) estimate on the final cost of a partially constructed solution.
+If the lower-bound (upper-bound) is greater than minimum (max) so far, further recursion is abandoned.
+  - Propagation: replaces a full computation in each recursive stage with an incremental computation that passes partial results as parameter.
+  - Preprocessing:
+- Code tuning:

 # References
 1. McGeoch CC.
 A Guide to Experimental Algorithmics.
 Cambridge University Press; 2012.